cloud-architecture-demo/sock-shop-configuration/README.md

-# Anthos Configuration Management Directory
+# ArgoCD Configuration Directory

-This is the root directory for Anthos Configuration Management.
+This is the root directory for the Sock Shop ArgoCD Configurations.

-See [the Hierarchical Repo documentation](https://cloud.google.com/anthos-config-management/docs/concepts/hierarchical-repo) for how to use each subdirectory.